 - PR verification: As the third step, the PR undertakes the verification of reported financial information, inventory of health commodities (where applicable) and programmatic results.
 The verification is a team effort and part of it can take place on PR premises (reviewing the supporting documentation provided by SRs) and, if required, at the SR’s office according to the process previously described.
 The PMU should plan the data verification within a week after reception of the SR report to allow timely reporting of the PR to the Global Fund.
 Each Programme Management Unit (PMU) unit works with its contact person at SR level.

 - PR Management Letter: It is good practice, after review and verification of SR reports, for the PR to prepare a letter to each SR providing feedback on the SR’s performance during the reporting period.
 The letter will also provide information about the disbursement amount for the next period.
-This Management Letter (ML) should be prepared and sent to the SR after the submission of the SRs programmatic and financial reports, after all information is verified and finalized.
+This Management Letter (English/French/Spanish) should be prepared and sent to the SR after the submission of the SRs programmatic and financial reports, after all information is verified and finalized.
 The PR will inform the SR about:

 - Status of management actions from the previous reporting period(s);